Music and Performing Arts

 In EYFS pupils have areas to explore music, sounds and performing both inside and outside.
 Pupils enjoy singing songs and learning rhymes.
 They have weekly music and movement sessions with instruments, scarves, and other resources.
 They listen to a variety of music from different time periods and genres and begin to discuss this.

 In KS1, the children enjoy singing songs and speaking chants and rhymes.
 They have the opportunity to play both tuned and percussion instruments which they use to create, select and combine sounds.
 They also listen and move to a wide range of music from different genres and time periods and develop their musical vocabulary to discuss the pieces and make comparisons.
 All EYFS and KS1 pupils have a part in the Nativity production.

 Children in KS2 build on the skills acquired in KS1 so that, by the end of year 6, they sing and play with increasing control and self-confidence.
 They deepen their understanding of music in the world and the significance of music through history.
 Children are encouraged to explore their own musical preferences and discuss these with confidence.

 All children take part in daily singing which contribute to our Harvest, Christmas and Easter celebrations.
 Our Christmas and end of year performances provide an opportunity for the children to share their work in music with parents, governors and other friends of the school.

-Pupils in Year 3 and 4 have 2 years of specialist Ukulele tuition from Calderdale Music Trust and following this many pupils continue to play ukulele and guitar.
+Pupils in Year 3 and 4 have 2 years of specialist Ukulele tuition from Calderdale Music Trust and following this many pupils continue to play an instrument.
 In Years 5 and 6 pupils are taught music by a teacher from Calder High School, aiding transition and pathways for more able pupils into music and performing and expressive arts.

 We have significantly invested in music, purchasing class sets of ukuleles, recorders and glockenspiels as well as a range of percussion instruments and boom whackers.